justrowingby/baseConvert/README.md

 # baseConvert
-Convert a number of any base to any other base.
+Convert a number between bases.
---uses all alphanumeric characters as numbers regardless of case, making the largest base usable be 36
+/n--uses all alphanumeric characters, making the largest usable base be 36